 Apart from music, Tarek has co-written, with Darine Hotait, a feature film entitled “Decoding Bach” which was selected by the New York Foundation for the Arts for their fiscal sponsorship program.

-Tarek has recently self-published an eBook about practicing rhythm entitled "Duple vs Triple: A Melodic Approach to Mastering Polyrhythms in Jazz and other Groove-Based Music in 56 Steps."
+Tarek has recently self-published an eBook about practicing rhythm entitled "Duple vs Triple: A Melodic Approach to Mastering Polyrhythms in Jazz and other Groove-Based Music in 56 Steps" and is about the publish a new book entitled "The Percussion Ensemble of the Arabian Peninsula".

 Highlights / Awards (chronological list):